haramoz/dr-sattlers-bar/backend/docker-compose/cicd-plan.md

 # CD
 # Plan
 There are
-- backend modules,
+- backend modules
-- external modules,
+- external modules
 - Kafka infrastructure
 - database and
 - UI
 - (Metrics monitoring and performance testing) later
+- helm integration (per image helm subfolder)

 Honestly no clue how to do this?
 I think CI is easy with Docker and Jenkins.
 Alternative is to go for Github actions + Github registry + Kubernetes cluster + Argo cd + Manifest/Helm + kubernetes